By JILL PAINTER LOPEZ

 They hit over .300 with runners in scoring position during their streak but were 0 for 11 RISP against the Dodgers, stranding 11 runners.

 Tommy Edman had three of the Cardinals’ five hits.
-Wainwright, at 40 matched up against 37-year-old Max Scherzer, threw just 59 of 95 pitches for strikes but allowed four hits, including Justin Turner’s leadoff homer in the fourth, and lasted 5 1/3 innings.
+Adam Wainwright, at 40 matched up against 37-year-old Max Scherzer, threw just 59 of 95 pitches for strikes but allowed four hits, incuding Justin Turner’s leadoff homer in the fourth, and lasted 5 1/3 innings.

 Turner’s home run countered the Cardinals’ run in the first, when Edman scored on a wild pitch.